 - a.
-Prior to opening all staff will receive a safety briefing on the proper conduct of personal safety measures, including use of Personal Protective Equipment (PPE) and the social distancing policy for each functional area of the facility for both themselves and for participants.
-Safety briefings will be done separately for front gate, registration, track crew and concessions staff. - b.
-PPE will be issued to all event staff based on their work location and function.
-Front gate, rider registration staff and trash-handlers will be required to wear facemasks and protective gloves at all times.
+Prior to opening, all staff will receive a safety briefing on the proper conduct of personal safety measures, including use of Personal Protective Equipment (PPE) and the social distancing policy for each functional area of the facility for both themselves and for participants.
+Safety briefings will be done separately for registration, track crew, concessions staff, etc. - PPE will be issued to all event staff based on their work location and function.
+Rider registration staff and trash-handlers will be required to wear facemasks and protective gloves at all times.
 Remaining staff (i.e., equipment operators, track crew, flaggers) will be required to wear facemasks anytime they are within 6 feet of the public or each other.
-All staff will have ready access to hand sanitizer at or near their workstations, which will be sanitized frequently.
+All staff will have access to hand sanitizer at or near their workstations, which will be sanitized frequently.
 There will be a ready supply of PPE, sanitizing wipes, hand sanitizer, soap maintained throughout the event.